hnryjmes/CV/README.md

 - **Ruby** (Makers bootcamp) - learned software development fundamentals using Ruby, plus delivered full stack web applications using Ruby on Rails, including an API-only Ruby on Rails backend as part of a split architecture application.

 ###### Beginner
-- **Java** (self-taught) - experience with simple applications from various tutorials, including test-driven Java using JUnit, and the Spring Boot framework, plus Android experience from a previous job (2012).
+- **Java** (self-taught) - experience writing basic applications, including test-driven Java using JUnit, and the Spring Boot framework, plus Android experience from a previous job (2012).

 #### Communication and writing